 - Hot Glue Gun and Hot Glue Sticks

 How to Cut Out The Project Using The Cricut

 First, you will need to download the Leather Ornament SVG file.
-Just fill out the form below to get the file for free!

 Get the Free Leather Ornament SVG File